tmr08c/tmr08c.github.io/content/blog/2020/04/concurrent-ruby-async-thread-count/index.md

 The important things to note are:

-1. The baselines thread count is two
+1. The baselines thread count is two.
-1. The baseline does **not** include any threads created by the `HelloAsync` class
+1. The baseline does **not** include any threads created by the `HelloAsync` class.

 ### Multiple Rubies Support